paulmooreparks/Xfer/README.md

 * **Specifier:** `#` (Number Sign, U+0023)
 * **Explicit Syntax:** Enclose the content in `<#` and `#>` delimiters.
 * **Compact Syntax:** Follow the specifier with the content.
 * **Implicit Syntax:** The integer value may be used without any enclosing delimiters.
-The value must be followed by whitespace, the opening delimiter of another element, or the closing delimiter of an enclosing object, array, or property bag.
+The value must be followed by whitespace, the opening delimiter of another element, or the closing delimiter of an enclosing object, array, or tuple.

 Integer values are decimal by default, but they may also be hexadecimal when the value is preceded by `$` or binary when the value is preceded by `%`.